PixarAnimationStudios/OpenUSD-proposals/proposals/sparse-array-edits/README.md

 interval `[lo.time, hi.time)`.
 So we must restrict our search for a dense value only at `hi.time` from then on.

-Here is an example showing the samples fetched while evaluating a strength order at the time 4.5.
+Here is an example showing the samples fetched and the steps taken while evaluating a strength order of Series at the time 4.5.

 ![Evaluating time-varying sparse samples at a specific time.](figures/eval_steps_4_5.svg)